 The standard defines two classes of TEDS devices (Figure 2):

-Class 1 devices use the same wires for both the analog signals and the TEDS digital communication.
-When the TEDS data is being read, the sensor output is reversed biased to prevent any interference.
+- Devices use the same wires for analog signals and TEDS digital communication.
+When the TEDS data is read, the sensor output is reverse-biased to prevent interference.

 Summary